-Receiving a White House greeting in the mail to celebrate a milestone birthday, anniversary, or other occasions makes an important day even more special.
+Receiving a White House greeting in the mail to celebrate a milestone birthday, anniversary, birth, or other occasions makes an important day even more special.

 Your White House greeting signed by the president will be a keepsake that will truly be cherished for many years to come.

 What Special Occasions Will Get You Free White House Greetings

 Free White House greetings will be sent to U.S. citizens celebrating the following milestones: